Do Students Get Free Dental Care in the UK? - true student | true

 • Under 19

-Check to see if you’re entitled to apply for a HC2 certificate on the NHS website
+Check to see if you’re entitled to apply for a HC2 certificate here: NHS Website

 Final Thoughts